How to Prepare for an Interview in Just 24 Hours (Guide for Tech Students)

 But here’s the truth: you can prepare for an interview in just 24 hours if you follow a clear, focused plan.

-This guide is made specifically for IT and tech students who need quick, last-minute interview preparation but still want to perform confidently.
+This guide is made specifically for tech students who need last-minute interview preparation but still want to perform confidently.

 Let’s go step by step.